-Microsoft has published instructions to fix a serious vulnerability in Secure Boot that affects all Windows systems and is currently being exploited by malicious users.
+Microsoft has published instructions to fix a serious s in Secure Boot that affects all Windows systems and is currently being used by malicious users.

 Normally, this kind of problem would be fixed through monthly updates, but the company from Redmond has chosen a direct approach to reduce the risk of ending up with non-starting devices.